 Bees are some of the most complex and fascinating insects around.
 It may not be commonly known, but there are a variety of bees around the world, some of which are particularly aggressive when provoked.
-These are creatures with complex social structures.
-They communicate highly efficiently through pheromones, have ultraviolet vision, and are responsible for a large amount of food production.
-Over half of all our fruits and vegetables are pollinated by bees.
-But, alas, stinging insects can be dangerous, especially to people who are highly allergic to the sting.
+These are creatures with complex social structures, communicate through pheromones, and have ultraviolet vision.
+They're responsible for pollinating over half of all fruits and vegetables, which is a critical process for food production.
+But, alas, stinging insects can be dangerous, especially to people who are highly allergic.
 Bees are responsible for about 100 deaths per year due to allergic reactions.
 It’s great that you carry an epinephrine auto-injector, especially since there have been more recent reports of shortages of the branded EpiPens.
-To answer your question about multiple stings, it depends on the type of auto-injector you have (single dose, multiple dose) and the number of stings you get.
-In any case, the injection will certainly help, but it may not provide enough medicine, so you should head to an emergency room if you are stung by several bees at once.
-Incidentally, there are allergy treatments designed to reduce one’s sensitivity to bee sting allergies.
-You may want to consider asking your health care provider about these options.
-But it is possible to reduce your risk of receiving multiple bee stings, so let’s start there (more on these highly aggressive bees you speak of later).
+To answer your question about its effectiveness to address multiple stings, it depends on the type of auto-injector you have (single dose, multiple dose) and the number of stings you get.
+In any case, the injection will certainly help, but it may not provide enough medicine, so head to an emergency room if you’re stung by several bees at once.
+There are steps you can take to reduce your risk of getting stung by any type of bee:

-- While wasps and hornets sting for defense and predation, bees sting only for defense.
+- While wasps and hornets sting for predation and defense, bees sting only for defense.
 So avoid swatting at or trying to kill a bee buzzing near you.
 Letting it “bee” is your best defense.

-- Avoid wearing fruit and flower-scented perfumes and lotions when you know you might be around bees.
+- Try to avoid wearing fruit and flower-scented perfumes and lotions when you know you might be around bees.
 They’ll be drawn to the smell and come close, increasing the chances of getting stung.

-- If you are chased by bees, run.
-They are slower fliers.
-Try to get indoors where you can shut them out.
-Avoid running toward people and avoid looking for a body of water.
+- If by chance you're being chased by bees… run!
+They aren’t very fast so try to get indoors where you can shut them out.
+It’s best to avoid running toward people and or a body of water.
 Though it might seem like a good idea to jump into a body of water to avoid these flying fearmongers, they’ll likely be waiting for you as you come up for air.
-Run in a straight line, don’t zig zag.
 Try to cover your face with a shirt or coat as you run, as this is one of the most uncomfortable areas to be stung.

-There has been quite a bit of media “buzz” about the Africanized honey bee, oft-referred to as the “killer” bee and probably what you are referring to when you speak of a more "aggressive" bee.
-While these bees are more aggressive than the European honey bee, they are no more aggressive than wasps and yellow jackets.
-Their venom is no more dangerous and, like the European honey bees, they’re only able to sting once because their barbed stinger gets latched into the victim, along with half the bee’s body.
-Compared to their European counterparts, the Africanized honey bees are better able to survive in unpredictable environments: they conserve more food, chase predators for longer distances, pollinate more efficiently, and respond to signs of danger in their environment more readily, and the colony, once disturbed, may result in up to 20 times more stings than a disturbed colony of the common European honey bee found in most of the United States.
-In appearance, however European and Africanized honey bees are not distinguishable without the aid of a microscope.
+There has been quite a bit of “buzz” about the Africanized honey bee, oft-referred to as the “killer” bee for its more aggressive and defensive tendencies.
+However, it’s worth noting that though they’re more aggressive than European honey bees, they're no more aggressive or venomous than wasps and yellow jackets.
+In fact, similar to the European honey bees, they’re only able to sting once because their barbed stinger gets latched into the victim, along with half the bee’s body.
+Compared to their European counterparts, the Africanized honey bees are better able to survive in unpredictable environments: they chase predators for longer distances, respond to signs of danger in their environment more readily, and the colony, once disturbed, may result in up to 20 times more stings than a disturbed colony of the common European honey bee found in most of the United States.
+In appearance, however, European and Africanized honey bees are not distinguishable without the aid of a microscope.

-While it is wise to “bee” careful around bees, especially if you are allergic, severe or deadly attacks are not common.
-Have your injector nearby at all times, but don’t stop enjoying the outdoors!
-For more information about bees, the good and the bad, check out the website buzzaboutbees.
+While it's wise to “bee” careful around bees, especially if you’re allergic, severe or deadly attacks aren’t common.
+Have your injector nearby at all times, but keep enjoying the outdoors!